onflow/flow/agendas/2024/sprint-kickoff/2024-06-21-Flow-Sprint-Kickoff.md

 # Overview

 ### Team Wins 🎉
+- Deprecated K8s clusters that will result in $6.5k per month in infra savings (JP)
 - Script execution on the access node turned on for NBA nodes successfully.
 - Script execution turned on 50% of the public access node.